patrick-klien/Get_Clean_Data/codebook.md

 - final_data - data frame that contains all data in one place.
   - Initially this data frame will contain extraneous columns that will be removed later.

+- keep_cols - reads data from a file called “edited_features.txt”.
+This file has a list of all the columns that need to be kept for the final dataset.